naffnuff/SnesEmulator/README.md

 * OpenGL (I worked with v4.5, but the renderer creates a v3.1 context, so that is probably the requirement)

 ## Sources and acknowledgements
 I read a lot to get me going with this project.
 So far I have found that the following documents contain all the information I needed to write this emulator.
-Without them, I don't think I could have done it.
+Most of them are a product of the work of other enthusiasts who often had to reverse engineer the hardware themselves.
+Without them, this would have been a much harder task.
 ### WDC 65816
 #### Table of opcodes
 http://www.defence-force.org/computing/oric/coding/annexe_2/index.htm